dakyneko/DakyModsCVR/README.md

 Note: This is a [knah mod Lag Free Screenshot](https://github.com/knah/VRCMods) ported from VRC and improved in the version here.
 Credit to knah for the great work!

+### WebP supports

+Optionnally you can install some .dll dependency to have directly screenshots saved as .webp.
+Copy the 3 lib\*.dll files found at the root of this project into your game directory (next to ChilloutVR.exe).

+For developpers: libwebp and libwebmux are built from the original sources.
+The libwebpwrapper is my patched version of the C# libwebp wrapper, source here <https://github.com/dakyneko/WebP-wrapper>.

 ![screenshot](dakymods1.jpg?raw=true "Camera Instants and Remote")

 ## Camera★Remote